code-rush/givel-info/givel/README.md

                  adds this user to the following users followers list.

 - **get all users followings**
-  - Path: /api/v1/users/{user_email}/following
+  - Path: /api/v1/users/following
-  - Method: **GET**
+  - Method: **POST**
+  - Required Data: user_id
+  - Optional Data: last_evaluated_key
   - Returns: Users all followings list as results with a message and *200 OK* Status Code.
-  - Description: Get all list of user's following user list as results and also returns a message.
+  - Description: Gets all list of user's followings as results.
+Alongwith the results it also sends a *last_evaluated_key* parameter to get more results if all results are not fetched.
+If the response does not contain *last_evaluated_key*, which means all results have been fetched in the response.

 - **unfollow a user/organization**
   - Path: /api/v1/users/{user_email}/following